JobV/happy/README.md

 1. Receive email

-2. Check if contains hash (anti-ddos) - implement later when not lazy
+2. Check if outstanding query request

-3. Check if user exists as person
+  if yes => create new conversation if no => add to current conversation